spiral/docs/framework/memory.md

 }
 ```

-You can implement your own version of `HippocampusInterface` using APC, XCache or even Memcache.
+You can implement your own version of `MemoryInterface` using APC, XCache or even Memcache.

-## Embedding Memory into Components
+## Memory Rules
 Before you will embed `MemoryInterface` into your component or service:
-* Always use OpCache
 * Do not store any data related to user request, action or information.
 Memory is only for logic caching
-* Assume memory can dissapear at any moment
+* Assume memory can disappear at any moment